Special Features and Information

 General

 ʻĒkaha (Asplenium musifolium) belongs to one of the largest fern families, Apleniaceae or the Spleenwort family.
 There are 26 species of Asplenium ferns native to the Hawaiian Islands, 16 of which are endemic [Flora of the Hawaiian Islands].
-Asplenium musifolium is indigenous to the Hawaiian Islands.
+Asplenium musifolium is indigenous to the Hawaiian Islands, but might be an endemic taxon pending further studies [Miles Thomas, pers. comm.].

 On Oʻahu (southern Koʻolau Mts.) and Maui in dry to mesic forests, very young ʻēkaha, known as ʻēkahakaha, are frequently seen with an indigenous fern, ʻoheʻohe (Haplopteris elongata).
 The long, narrow fronds and rhizomes of ʻoheʻohe appear to look like aerial roots coming from the accompanying ʻēkaha.
 It is not clear if ʻoheʻohe is growing as an epiphyte on ʻēkaha or the reverse.
 There may be a mutual advantage [Palmer 2003].